exercism/v3/languages/python/concepts/dicts/about.md

 Keys are unique across a dictionary, and the values associated with any `key` can be replaced, updated or altered as long as the `key` exists.
 To be a valid, a key (_and all its contained values_) must be [hashable][term-hashable].
 Hashable `keys` can include numbers, strings, tuples of _immutable_ values, or frozensets. `sets`, `lists`, and `dicts` are unhashable and therefor cannot be used as keys.

-A value can be of any data type, including Build-in types, custom types or complex objects (even functions or classes).
+A value can be of any data type, including built-in types, custom types or complex objects (even functions or classes).
 Commonly used objects are: numbers, strings, lists, dictionaries, tuples or sets.

 A simple `dict` can be declared using the literal form `{"key_1": value_1, "key_2": value_2}` or via _constructor_ with `dict(key_1=value_1, key_2=value_2)`, but there are many more ways of creating and initializing dictionaries including the use of a _dict comprehension_ or passing additional constructor parameters as illustrated in the [Python docs][mapping-types-dict].